-Your assets will be sold to pay your bankruptcy debts.
+Your assets might be sold to pay your bankruptcy debts.
 You have to hand over your assets to the person appointed to manage your bankruptcy (your ‘trustee’).
 They can be:

 - an official receiver - an officer of the court

 - an insolvency practitioner - an authorised debt specialist